In this post, I’m sharing How to Build a DIY Picture Frame with glass panel and a custom cut mat!

 Once the glue was dry, I gave the corners a good sanding to get rid of any leftover glue from squeeze out, then put a Roman Ogee router bit into my router and went along the outside edges to give it a little decorative detail.

 This is totally optional.
 You can leave your edges plain and square OR use something else besides the Roman Ogee.
 It’s purely decorative, so it’s up to you how or if you do it.

-Step 6: Route the Groove for the Glass and Print
+Step 6: Route Rabbet for Glass

 Step 7: Cut Mat Board